Table of Contents (Hide)

 VS Code (i.e., Visual Studio Code), released in 2015, is a source-code editor (or light-weight IDE) made by Microsoft for Windows, Linux and macOS.
 It supports syntax highlighting, intelligent code completion, snippets, code refactoring, debugging, and embedded Git.
 Users can change the theme, shortcuts, preferences, and install extensions.
 It supports many languages, including C/C++, C#, Java, Python, JavaScript, and etc.

 VS Code was ranked the most popular developer environment in the Stack Overflow Developer Survey since 2018.
+The popularity of VS Code comes from its fast launch speed, its limited use of resources, and its better user experience.

 The features include: